 Clinical (Student) Teaching

 Clinical teaching is a very important element of the teaching certification process.
-Clinical teaching is as a full day, full-time, school-based experience that is supervised by both a cooperating teacher and TCU field supervisor.
+Student teaching is as a full day, full-time, school-based experience supervised by both a cooperating teacher and TCU field supervisor.
 The clinical teaching experience provides pre-service teachers the opportunity to make practical application of knowledge, learning principles and teaching techniques.

 Any student who wishes to be considered for admission to clinical teaching must meet the following requirements: